thclark/wagtail_site_sections/README.md

+**ATTENTION** I've not been able to get the time to bring this library into fruition, and although some interest has been shown there's been nobody champing at the bit to help.
+I've moved away from wagtail for many of my projects (in favour of gatsby building sites, meaning there's no real need to have a custom CMS solution) and have also fallen foul of long covid, so some projects have to go.
+I've decided to deprecate this to focus energy on the [octue core libraries](https://github.com/octue) and the [cpplot project](https://github.com/thclark/cpplot) where I feel I have more impact on the scientific community.**

+**This repository will be deleted after 01 January 2023.**

+**If you'd like to take over as maintainer, reach out and I'll transfer the repo to you.**

 # Wagtail Site Sections [![Build Status](https://travis-ci.com/thclark/wagtail_site_sections.svg?branch=master)](https://travis-ci.com/thclark/wagtail_site_sections)

-**WARNING - this isn't ready yet - [see issue 6 for an important bug](https://github.com/thclark/wagtail_site_sections/issues/6).
-There's something super weird going on with the blocks not rendering properly as forms in the wagtail admin; for the life of me I can't figure out why.
-Help wanted - can anybody spot the (probably stupid oversight) error I've made?**
+**WARNING - this isn't ready yet - [see issue 6 for an important bug](https://github.com/thclark/wagtail_site_sections/issues/6).** There's something super weird going on with the blocks not rendering properly as forms in the wagtail admin; for the life of me I can't figure out why.
+Help wanted - can anybody spot the (probably stupid oversight) error I've made?

 Common wagtail streamfield blocks for quickly building website sections.